-- A. Integrate natural features into all new development. - B. Mitigate to the extent possible against adverse impacts resulting from resource development.
+- A. Integrate natural features into all new development. - B. Integrate the Medicine River and Lasthill (Horseguard) Creek into new development as greenways that can be used for passive recreation purposes, wildlife corridors, and stormwater management. - C. Mitigate to the extent possible against adverse impacts resulting from resource development.

-- 3.1 Both municipalities shall recognize the value of the natural environment and its contribution to the plan area's quality of life. - 3.2 As part of the preparation of more detailed planning documents, environmentally significant areas shall be identified and integrated into the development proposals. - 3.3 Subdivision applicants shall be required to dedicate all lands that qualify as environmental reserve in accordance with the provisions of the County's Municipal Development Plan. - 3.4 No development shall be allowed in areas that are prone to erosion, landslides, subsidence, or any other natural or human induced hazards.
-Development on or in proximity to steep or unstable slopes may be considered only if supported by a geotechnical study prepared by a qualified professional and if adequate setbacks are provided to the satisfaction of the approving authority. - 3.5 For those areas where 1:100 year flood mapping does not currently exist, applicants of a redesignation, subdivision or development shall be required to obtain confirmation of the 1:100 year flood level of the affected river or creek by a qualified professional engineer. - 3.6 Redesignation, subdivision, and development applications may be required to conduct a biophysical assessment prepared by an environmental scientist or other qualified professional. - 3.7 Energy and utility companies may be required to locate well sites and pipelines in a manner that avoids the fragmentation of land.
+- 3.1 Both municipalities shall recognize the value of the natural environment and its contribution to the plan area's quality of life. - 3.2 As part of the preparation of more detailed planning documents environmentally significant areas shall be identified and integrated into the development proposal. - 3.3 Subdivision applicants shall be required to dedicate all lands that qualify as environmental reserve in accordance with the provisions of the County's Municipal Development Plan. - 3.4 No development shall be allowed in areas that are prone to erosion, landslides, subsidence, or any other natural or human induced hazards.
+Development on or in proximity to steep escarpments, steep or unstable slopes may be considered only if supported by a geotechnical study prepared by a qualified professional and if adequate setbacks are provided to the satisfaction of the approving authority. - 3.5 No structures shall be permitted within the defined floodway. - 3.6 Development within the flood fringe may be considered, if properly designed by a qualified professional engineer to the satisfaction of the respective municipality. - 3.7 For those areas where 1:100 year flood mapping does not currently exist, as part of a redesignation, subdivision or development application the applicant will be required to obtain confirmation of the 1:100 year flood level of the affected river or creek by a qualified professional engineer. - 3.8 Redesignation, subdivision, and development applications may be required to conduct a biophysical assessment prepared by an environmental scientist or other qualified professional. - 3.9 Energy and utility companies may be required to efficiently locate well sites and pipelines in a manner that avoids the fragmentation of land.